Detection of significant X-ray polarization from transient NS-LMXB XTE J1701-462 with IXPE and its implication on the coronal geometry: Introduction

-In order to constrain the radiative processes at play and the accretion flow geometry in LMXBs, polarization data in the X-ray band are extremely useful.
+In order to constrain the radiative processes at play, the accretion flow geometry and orbital inclination in LMXBs, polarization data in the X-ray band is extremely useful.
+Detailed polarimetric simulations have been performed for some of the basic configurations (slab, wedge and shell type) of corona in compact objects \citep{gnar2022,sch2010}.
 Some of the LMXBs are a prime target of the \textit{Imaging X-ray Polarimetry Explorer} (\textit{IXPE}), a polarimetric mission launched on 2021 December 9 \citep{weiss2022}.
-These observations are providing a better view of the physical processes and geometry of the putative corona in these systems \citep{fcap2022,fari2023,rwicha2023}.
+These observations are providing a better view of the physical processes and geometry of the putative corona in these systems.
+Recently, significant polarization has been detected in LMXBs like Cyg X-2 \citep{fari2023} and GX 9+9 \citep{rwicha2023,urs2023} with IXPE, and Sco X-1 with \textit{PolarLight} \citep{long2022}.
+In the case of Sco X-1 and Cyg X-2, the PA was found to be aligned with the normal to the disc plane suggesting hot electron plasma (Compton corona) situated above the transition or spreading layer.
+No significant polarization was detected in the atoll source GS 1826$-$238 \citep{capi2023} with IXPE, constraining the system inclination and coronal geometry.

-In this letter, we report the detection of polarized X-ray signal from the source using \textit{IXPE} data.
+In this paper, we report the detection of polarized X-ray signal from \src using \textit{IXPE} data.
 We discuss the implication of our results and suggest a possible accretion flow and corona geometry in the source.